Cold and cough medicines often contain more than one ingredient.

 - Throat lozenges and sprays: Sore throat products are available as lozenges, sprays or gargles.
 Some contain anaesthetics (numbing agents) and may provide temporary relief from sore throat.
 Most of them can be used every 2 to 3 hours.
 Some lozenges have a lot of sugar in them and may not be suitable for people with diabetes.
 Read more about medicines for sore throat.

 - Cough syrups: Some cough syrups are thought to loosen mucus making it easier to cough up (called expectorants) while others may control the urge to cough (called suppressants).
-Examples of cough suppressants found in cold and cough medicines are dextromethorphan, pholcodine and codeine.
-It is unclear whether cough syrups work.
+Examples of cough suppressants found in cold and cough medicines are dextromethorphan, pholcodine (only available after consultation with a pharmacist) and codeine (only available on a prescription from your healthcare provider).
+It's not clear whether cough syrups work because there's limited evidence of their effectiveness.

 Always carefully read and follow the instructions provided on the packaging